-Learning communities for CAE Scholars
+High-Impact Practices (HIPs) for CAE Scholars

-And your CAE academic advisors are here to help you choose your learning community.
-Before your SOAR summer orientation program, you will meet with an advisor to talk about learning communities, your Fall classes, and more.
+Learn about each option by following the links provided: each program has more information on its own website.
+CAE academic advisors will help students choose a learning community.
+Before SOAR summer orientation program, CAE Scholars will meet with an advisor to talk about learning communities, Fall classes, and more.

-Choose during the admissions process before or close to May 15 — Residential Learning Communities (in campus housing), the L&S Honors Program, and the Summer Collegiate Experience are generally have earlier application deadlines.
+Choose during the admissions process before or close to May 1 — Residential Learning Communities (in campus housing), the L&S Honors Program, and the Summer Collegiate Experience are generally have earlier application deadlines.
 Read the entries below, and on the programs’ websites, for exact dates for this year.

 Choose during SOAR summer orientation First-Year Interest Groups, Undergraduate Research Scholars, Wisconsin Emerging Scholars classes, and other individual classes can be selected through the summer.